Leo4j/CredsManager/README.md

 A tool designed for efficient organisation and secure storage of credentials gathered during penetration tests

-To load the tool directly into your browser:
+Download CredsManager.html and run, or load the tool directly into your browser:
 ```
 http://htmlpreview.github.io/?https://raw.githubusercontent.com/Leo4j/CredsManager/main/CredsManager.html
 ```